-It is safe to put full weight on your injured leg. (the medical term for this is 'weight bear as tolerated').
+It is safe to put full weight on your injured leg (the medical term for this is 'weight bear as tolerated').

-Use crutches to help reduce your pain or assist your balance if needed.
+Walk on your heel or use crutches to help reduce your pain or assist your balance if needed.

 Medication